RTXteam/RTX/notes/arax-maintenance-sop.md

 other developers working on ARAX.

 ## Preparing your local dev computer to maintain ARAX
-To efficiently maintain ARAX, it is esential to have a local development system that you don't have to `ssh` into.
+To efficiently maintain ARAX, it is essential to have a local development system that you don't have to `ssh` into.
 You will need to have Linux or macOS (though Linux on Windows via WSL is also probably fine); either `x86_64` or `ARM64` architecture is probably fine (the parts of ARAX that the Ramsey Lab maintains seem to work fine on both architectures).
 Your local development computer should have: